chrisdurfee/base/README.md

 /**
  * Model object
  *
  * This can store default attributes and server resource connectivity.
+The model's service
+ * already has methods for adding, updating, deleting, and fetching data from the server.
  */
-const APIModel = Model.extend({
+const UserModel = Model.extend({
     defaults: {
             name: {
             first: 'Bruce',